SharePoint/sp-dev-docs/docs/sp-add-ins/use-the-experimental-people-picker-widget-in-sharepoint-add-ins.md

 - Create a module on the add-in web.
 This step ensures that an add-in web is created when users deploy the add-in.

+    > [!NOTE]
-     **Note**  The cross-domain library requires the existence of an add-in web.
+    > The cross-domain library requires the existence of an add-in web.
 The People Picker widget communicates with SharePoint by using the cross-domain library.

 - Create an add-in page that declares a People Picker widget instance using markup.